rug-compling/paqu/_vendor/src/github.com/pebbe/compactcorpus/README.md

-The Go package compactcorpus is a reader for corpora in the compact Alpino format.
+The Go package compactcorpus provides a reader and writer for corpora in the compact Alpino format.

 See: http://github.com/rug-compling/alpinocorpus